-Rentalcars.com gave us the best car rental deals in Europe.
+Discovercars.com gave us the best car rental deals in Europe.

 Motorhome Republic found us the best hire deals for campervan hire for our year-long road trip around Europe.
-They found better pricing than we could find going direct ourselves therefore making the process so much easier.
+They found better pricing than we could find going direct ourselves, therefore, making the process so much easier.

-- Most of Norway has a maximum 80km/hr speed limit on the open roads.
+- Most of Norway has a maximum 80km/hr speed limit on open roads.
 Speed and trip (average speed between locations) cameras are in abundance, so driver beware.